pluralsight/guides/in-review/swift/creating-ios-rich-push-notifications/article.md

 ...
 ```

-... and this `UNNotificationAttachment`extension func to save the media to disk:
+... and this `UNNotificationAttachment`extension function to save the media to disk:

 ```
 extension UNNotificationAttachment {